dhirajj14/illinois-tech-graduate-course-work/ITMD-521/RW-assignment/Readme.md

 # Question 2:

-### I didn't encounter any bad data only one column [''] has null values but that is to be analyzed in the next assignment.
+### I didn't encounter any bad data only one column ['VD_Quality_Code'] has null values but that is to be analyzed in the next assignment.

 # Question 3: